-Premium loins from Bonito tuna (Thunnus alalunga) line-caught in the waters of the Bay of Biscay and prepared in Basque Country.
-Described as “one of the great gastronomic pleasures of everyday life,” Bonito tuna is renowned for its delicate texture and flavor.
-For a simple pintxo flake apart the pieces with a fork and serve on crispy slices of toast with piquillo peppers, topped with a little of the...
+Unlock the true potential of your tuna sandwich.
+You can't even begin to ponder the possible gastronomic pleasures of the lunchtime standard until you've made one with these premium loins of Bonito tuna, line-caught in the waters of the Bay of Biscay and prepared in Basque Country.
+Renowned for its delicate texture and flavor, for a simple pintxo flake apart pieces with a fork and serve on crispy slices...
 View full product details

 The clams that go into these tins are so sought-after we've had difficulty keeping them in stock.
 Why?
 Because of the transportive nature of the highest quality food, that's why.
 Donostia Foods Clams in Brine (almejas al natural), produced in Galicia in northwest Spain are plump clams picked from the sea and carefully cooked and packed in only water and salt to retain the flavors of the fresh catch.
 Serve...
 View full product details